bikeshaving/crank/website/documents/guides/04-handling-events.md

 renderer.render(<Counter />, document.body);
 ```

-Because the event listener is attached to the outer `div`, we have to filter events by `ev.target.tagName` in the listener to make sure we’re not incrementing `count` based on clicks which don’t target the `button` element.

 ## Event props vs EventTarget
 The props-based event API and the context-based EventTarget API both have their advantages.
 On the one hand, using event props means you can listen to exactly the element you’d like to listen to.